 This early structure may have been the work of Shepseskare.
 Two seal impressions bearing the name Sekhemkhaw (the Horus name of name Shepseskare) were found in this temple which may suggest that he (not Niussere) succeeded Neferefre.
 However, it is likely that he only ruled for a short period and Niuserre took over construction at the site.

 The second phase was conducted by Niuserre who named the temple “Divine are the souls of Neferefre”.
 He used mudbrick rather than limestone.
-It was a less durable building material, but much quicker and cheaper.
+It was a less durable building material, but made construction much quicker and cheaper.
 The temple was extended to the east.
 A new entrance was built in the middle of the east face of the structure which was composed of a portico with two four-stemmed lotus limestone columns.
 Between the columned entrance and the original offering hall he added five storage annexes.
 Two solar boats were buried in one of these rooms.

-A further ten two-story store rooms were added two the northern side of the mortuary temple, five on each side of a passageway.
+A further ten two-story store rooms were added to the northern side of the mortuary temple, five on each side of a passageway.
 These rooms held a substantial number of papyri, frit tables (images of gods and the pharaoh covered with a thin layer of gold leaf thought to have decorated cult objects and boxes holding the cult equipment), faience ornaments (which may have decorated the symbolic vessels used in temple rituals), pottery, flint knives and blades, and vessels made of diorite, alabaster, slate, limestone and basalt.
 There were also a large number of clay seals recording the contents of the storerooms which constitute the biggest haul of clay seals recovered from any Old Kingdom site.

-A hypostyle hall featuring twenty wooden lotus colums was constructed in the south wing of the temple (the first such structure in ancient Egypt).
+A hypostyle hall featuring twenty wooden lotus columns was constructed in the south wing of the temple (the first such structure in ancient Egypt).
 The columns were made of wood and are thought to have been decorated with stucco and brightly painted but only their bases remain.
 The ceiling is no longer in place, but fragments found on the floor confirm that it was painted blue and decorated with gilded stars.
-There were originally many statutes of the pharaoh in this hall, but although fragments of statues made of diorite, wood, basalt, limestone and red quartzite were found here only six statues were relatively complete.
-The most beautify of these is a small rose quartz statue depicting Neferefre seated on his throne under the protective wings of Horus holding a mace.
+There were originally many statutes of the pharaoh in this hall, but, although fragments of statues made of diorite, wood, basalt, limestone and red quartzite were found here, only six statues were relatively complete.
+The most beautiful of these is a small rose quartz statue depicting Neferefre seated on his throne under the protective wings of Horus holding a mace.
 There were also a number of broken statues depicting the enemies of Egypt kneeling in submission with their hands bound behind their backs

 A ritual slaughter room (known as House of the Knife) was constructed to the east of the hypostyle hall.
 A wide entrance in the north would have been used to herd the sacrificial animals into the structure.
 Animals were then slaughtered in the chamber in the northwest and stored in small storage rooms.
 There was also a stair leading to the roof and it is thought that meat may have been hung there to dry.
 It seems that it only served its original purpose for a short period and was then adapted into a store room.